DATA PROCESSING AGREEMENT

 (g) any indirect or consequential loss.

-7.3 Subject to clause 7.1, TeacherCloud’s total liability to the Client, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with this agreement shall be limited to the annual amount paid by the Client under the Contract (being the subscriptions paid by the Client to TeacherCloud in the 12 calendar months leading up to the last month end prior to the date of such liability occurring).
+7.3 Subject to clause 7.1, TeacherCloud’s total liability to the Client, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with this agreement shall be limited to the total subscription fees paid by the Client under the Contract.

 8. Term and termination